Essential Guide to Social CRM: Features and Top Tools in 2025

 With growing regulations, secure your customer data with robust permissions and privacy features—an essential part of modern customer relationship management.

-Not every CRM social media tool delivers across all these areas, but aiming for a balance of automation, insight, and usability is key.
+Not every CRM with social media integration tool delivers across all these areas, but aiming for a balance of automation, insight, and usability is key.

-When evaluating social CRM software for your organization, Lark stands out by combining robust social media and CRM integration with effortless team collaboration—making it easier to manage customer relationships and every customer touchpoint in one place, so your business never misses an opportunity to engage.
+When evaluating social CRM software for your organization, Lark stands out by combining robust social media and CRM integration with effortless team collaboration—making it easier to track customer relationships and every touchpoint in one place, so your business never misses an opportunity to engage.

 Unlock seamless CRM capabilities today with Lark